"

 Figure Description: The image depicts a transparent measuring cup filled with three distinct horizontal layers, each labeled with a different type of cognitive load.
 The top layer is gray and labeled “EXTRANEOUS CL,” representing the load imposed by the manner in which information is presented to learners.
 The middle layer is green and labeled “INTRINSIC CL,” representing the load imposed by the learning task itself.
 The bottom layer is orange and labeled “GERMANE CL,” devoted to processing information, constructing, and automating schemas.

-By managing these types of cognitive load when designing, learning could become more effective and efficient.
+By managing these types of cognitive load when designing, learning could become more efficient.
 The amount of material that could be constructed into schemas or added to existing ones could be maximized.
 From this theory, Sweller was able to determine some effects that happen within learning such as the completion-problem effect; modality effect; split-attention effect; worked-example effect; and expertise reversal effect.
 These effects can either constrain or improve the management of cognitive load.
 These effects became the foundation for contemporary concepts that have been used in multimedia learning today.

 Contemporary Connections

-Paas and Van Merriënboer (1994) began to measure the learning effects by studying the impacts of providing worked examples and partially worked examples to learners in helping them process their learning.
-They were actively trying to manage the load of learners by providing scaffolding that allowed for more cognitive resources to be applied in different ways.
+Paas and Van Merriënboer (1994) began to measure the learning effects by providing worked examples and partially worked examples to learners to them process their learning.Providing scaffolds to learners helped them to manage cognitive load.
 Additionally, Mayer (2001) has taken Sweller’s work and developed 12 principles of multimedia design that specifically target extraneous, intrinsic, and germane load.
 Mayer’s work has led to research on the topic of cognitive load to grow through measuring the impact of the 12 principles of design.

 Review the key theorists using the H5P.